xplosionmind/tommi.space/content/jam/public/Nebuchadnezzar.md

 <cite>Nebuchadnezzar</cite> is my personal server, hosted on a remote VPS.
 It is running [YunoHost](https://yunohost.org 'YunoHost').
 Its name is inspired by [the homonymous ship](https://en.wikipedia.org/wiki/Nebuchadnezzar_(The_Matrix) 'Nebuchadnezzar on Wikipedia'), as displayed in [<cite>The Matrix</cite> saga](https://en.wikipedia.org/wiki/The_Matrix_(franchise) 'The Matrix (franchise) on Wikipedia').

 This page collects various useful information about system administration in general, as well as Neb-specific configurations and customizations.
 I apologize for data to be cryptic and mostly random, but these are the personal notes of an amateur sysad: nothing particularly insightful for the rest of the world.

+## Environmental impact

+As tommi.space is hosted on Nebuchadnezzar, any point in [[The environmental impact of this website|the page about the environmental impact of this website]] is valid for the server, too.

 ## Customizations